hasufell/docker-gentoo-pydio/README.md

 Copy the example settings over.
 This is done so you won't get merge conflicts when you pull the latest changeset from this repository.
 But you could still commit your own configs and push to some private repository.
+The configuration is pretty much ready to go, unless you have specific needs.

 To get started, we do:
 ```